Mike McCarthy: 2020

+2021

 McCarthy was fined $50,000 by the NFL on July 1, 2021, for violating practice rules during organized team activities.
-As a result of the fine, McCarthy said in a statement the majority of the 7 to 9 plays the NFL discussed with him involved younger players.
+As a result of the fine, McCarthy said in a statement the majority of the seven to nine plays the NFL discussed with him involved younger players.

-In July through September 2021, McCarthy and the Cowboys were featured on the HBO sports documentary Hard Knocks.
+From July through September 2021, McCarthy and the Cowboys were featured on the HBO sports documentary Hard Knocks.
 The experience, which McCarthy called “a good one,” involved a large camera crew filming the entirety of Cowboys training camp.

-For the 2021 season, McCarthy guided the team to a 12-5 record and division title, including sweeping the entire NFC East for the first time since 1998.
-McCarthy missed the December 2nd game against the New Orleans Saints after testing positive for COVID 19 and being placed in COVID protocols for 10 days.
-The Cowboys were upset at home by the San Francisco 49ers in the playoffs in the Wild Card round.
+For the 2021 season, McCarthy guided the team to a 12–5 record and an NFC East division title, including sweeping the entire NFC East for the first time since 1998.
+After a Week 9 30–16 loss to the Denver Broncos, McCarthy displayed a can of Anti-Monkey Butt powder in a presentation to the team.
+He informed the Cowboys that although the prior week's loss had been a "Red Ass Week," McCarthy was confident his team would stage a comeback.
+McCarthy missed the Week 13 27–17 road victory over the New Orleans Saints after testing positive for COVID-19 and was placed in COVID protocols for 10 days.
+The Cowboys were upset at home 23–17 by the San Francisco 49ers in the playoffs in the wild-card round.
 The game ended with the clock running out on the Cowboys following a quarterback draw as they attempted to spike the ball to stop the clock to permit a final pass play.

 McCarthy was particularly criticized for his decision to use a quarterback draw with 14 seconds left in the fourth quarter, instead of going for two or more passes from further out.
 McCarthy defended his decision, explaining that he was hoping to get another, easier play in after coming closer to the end zone and that he thought that 14 seconds was sufficient to allow his team to do this.